 See Rare Rocky Orbs

-These surreal stones, paired with a sizzling Mendocino sunset, finish the frame.
-Located at Schooner Gulch State Beach, visitors can access the site via a short hike across the bluffs and moderate scramble down a dirt path.
+Paired with a sizzling Mendocino sunset, these surreal stones finish the frame.
+Located at Schooner Gulch State Beach, visitors can access the site via a short hike across the bluffs and a moderate scramble down a dirt path.
 Note: Low tide access only.

 Discover the Rugged Coast of Mendocino

 Raw, rugged, and ready for its close-up, the Lost Coast—straddling Mendocino and Humboldt counties—is the call for outback enthusiasts seeking a final frontier.
 Named “One of the Top 10 American Adventures” by National Geographic Traveler, this 80-mile stretch of pristine green comprises King Range National Conservation Area, Sinkyone Wilderness State Park, and a stretch of legendary surf breaks for those who can haul a board out.
-Hike this unique area and you may encounter Instagram-ready Roosevelt Elk as well as a host of oddly-shaped candelabra trees marking the entrance route.
+Hike this unique area, and you may encounter Instagram-ready Roosevelt Elk and a host of oddly-shaped candelabra trees marking the entrance route.

 Bathe in the Forest

 Shinrin-Yoku is not your typical romp in the redwoods.
-A forest bathing session might take three hours, including sensory exercises to provide the body with a chance to slow down, touch the trees, study colors, and patterns, breathe deeply and relax under the canopy while peering up through the branches.
+A forest bathing session might take three hours, including sensory exercises to allow the body to slow down, touch the trees, study colors and patterns, breathe deeply, and relax under the canopy while peering up through the branches.
 Delve deeper into Shinrin-Yoku through The Healing Magic of Forest Bathing: Finding Calm, Creativity, and Connection in the Natural World by Julia Plevin.

 New at Glendeven Inn & Lodge is a half-day forest bathing package designed to realign the chakras.
-Begin with a two-hour walk with the “Barefoot Botanist” among the pristine forest that surrounds the inn followed by a soak in one of the private forest-side hot tubs.
-Complete the experience with a full one-hour massage employing aromatherapy products sourced from the trees, ferns, and woodland plants themselves.
+Begin with a two-hour walk with the “Barefoot Botanist” in the pristine forest surrounding the inn, followed by a soak in one of the private forest-side hot tubs.
+Complete the experience with a full one-hour massage employing aromatherapy products sourced from the trees, ferns, and woodland plants.